rustyeddy/spaclock/README.md

 >It will actually run on pretty much any browser, but it is more fun
 >when it consumes a touch screen on a tiny computer! :)

+This is the first hack at creating something useful.
+We are going to call this version, branch the _Minimum Viable Clock_.

 ## Build and Use spaclock

 This is a single go file, with additional web files and hence can be